Snow, skiing, food and drink: A trip report of spending Christmas at the 10th Mountain Hut.

 The 10th Mountain Division Hut system has left a legacy in Colorado.
 "Rustic luxury" where a person can ski or snowshoe into the backcountry. enjoy the glories of the Colorado winter during the day and a warm fire, a hot drink and shared laughter at night.

-When offered the chance to spend Christmas Eve and Christmas Day at the hut, it was an opportunity too good for a past partner and I to pass up.
+When offered the chance to spend Christmas Eve and Christmas Day at the hut, it was an opportunity too good for someone and I to pass up.

 The hut would be the actual 10th Mountain Hut.
 Nestled near the Continental Divide, it is near a historic place.
 The namesake 10th Mountian Division had training manuevers at the nearby Homestake Peak and Slide Lake.
 With our modern gear and relaxed pace, it would be a much more casual weekend compared to the men who trained here seventy years ago.

 The apporach to the hut would be gentle.
 Perfect terrain for touring skis!
-As I was schlepping in lots of food and a past partner' overnight gear, it would also be a good trip to make use of a gear sled.
+As I was schlepping in lots of food and someone' overnight gear, it would also be a good trip to make use of a gear sled.

 After a hearty breakfast in nearby Leadville, CO my friends Mark, Judy and Andy all made it to the trailhead.
 We suited up and off we went.
-With Mark and I playing porter for Judy and a past partner. 😉
+With Mark and I playing porter for Judy and someone. 😉